wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

 ### Configure Ways to Invoke VMware Fusion

-Enable Fusion to be opened different ways:
+Enable Fusion to be opened in different ways:

-1. Configure your aliases setup file with this:
+1. To invoke Fusion at a Terminal command line, configure your aliases setup file with this:

-   <pre>alias vfusion='open -a "/Applications/VMware Fusion.app"'</pre>
+   <pre>alias vfusion='open -a "$HOME/Applications/VMware Fusion.app"'</pre>

-   That enables you to invoke VMware Fusion from the command line.

    1. I click "Don't Allow" to the pop-up "VMware Fusion.app" would like to access the microphone.